Safaera: Copyright controversy

 On May 14, 2020, "Safaera" was removed from Spotify.
 Bad Bunny claimed on a live video with Residente that he knew the reason behind the removal but preferred not to talk about it to avoid controversy.
 It was added back to the platform on May 15, the following day.
 Spotify then stated that it was due to a sample clearance.
 In an interview uploaded on YouTube on March 9, 2022, on Jorge A. Pabón Ocasio's channel MoluscoTV in which he interviews Jowell, he recounts that Missy Elliott asked for millions of dollars for copyright in the song.
 In the end, Noah Assad, founder of the record label Rimas Entertainment, had to intervene, who managed to reach an agreement with Elliott where Bad Bunny, Jowell, Randy and Ñengo Flow would only receive 1% of the total profits.
 However, despite this, Elliott later called out Jowell for misrepresenting what the actual song splits look like, writing to him on Twitter and saying, "Sadly you mislead all these people to make them think I have 99%.
 Now I don’t talk business online because that’s messy, but now we are here I have 25% and there is 6 other samples & 15 other writers on this one song.
 They got [a] percentage also…".

+Live performances

+Bad Bunny performed the song as part of his Super Bowl halftime show.